Simply being a lawyer with a website is not enough to sign new cases these days (in most cases).

-Also, potential clients are always wanting to hire the best lawyer.
+Potential clients are always wanting to hire the best lawyer for their legal matter.
+Especially the clients with the deepest pocket books.
 Have you ever heard of the phrase “Jack of all trades, master of none?”?
 If you market yourself as a lawyer that does literally everything, you might lose trust with potential consumers.
 Instead, make sure to highlight your speciality and show why you’re the best.

 Also the more you diversify the harder it is on your attorney SEO campaign.

-2. You’re More Concerned About Snacks Than Conversions
+2. You’re More Concerned About Website Snacks Than Conversions

 I recently met with an attorney who was dead set on displaying social channel feeds, video feeds, forums, and other 3rd party plugins on his site, yet his purpose was to convert visitors.
 If you create a website that has more ways to leave your website instead of guiding them down a conversion funnel, then you’re mistaken.